Oscha Woven Seconds - 2nd & 3rd Grade Explained

-Rest assured, all of our second or third-grade slings are perfectly safe to carry your baby.
+Rest assured, all of our 2nd or 3rd grade slings are perfectly safe to carry your baby.

-A grade two item will have a few flaws which are only apparent when looking carefully for them.
+A 2nd grade item will have a few flaws which are only apparent when looking carefully for them.
 We have a few examples of common weaving flaws below:

 This could be one or two missing threads on your baby sling or scarf.
 A missing thread will be either along the full length or breadth of the fabric piece and are usually only visible when holding the fabric up to the light.
 Often these tighten up on washing, making them even less visible than they were at the time of purchase.

 Sometimes when the fabric is being woven, the loom will skip a stitch which results in a slightly longer thread, as shown above.
-When there are many skipping threads in one area or many throughout the wrap, this will be classed as a second grade.
-As it can be deemed as a normal result of jacquard woven fabric, a few skipping threads are considered acceptable in a first-grade wrap.
+When there are many skipping threads in one area or many throughout the wrap, this will be classed as a 2nd grade.
+As it can be deemed as a normal result of jacquard woven fabric, a few skipping threads are considered acceptable in a 1st grade wrap.

 Sometimes a wrap can have many shifting threads, this is where the threads move apart a little and can often be fixed easily by nudging them back in place followed with a wash.
 This isn't normally considered a flaw.
 Wraps with a more open weave are prone to this and should be stated on the product listing page.
 If you wash these wraps before first use, it will tighten the weave and minimise the issue.
 You can learn how-to-fix any of these elements, by following our instructions on our Youtube Videos.

-Very occasionally there can be a colour imperfection or a small stain on a product, depending on how noticeable this is, it will either be marked as a second or third-grade item.
+Very occasionally there can be a colour imperfection or a small stain on a product, depending on how noticeable this is, it will either be marked as a 2nd or 3rd grade item.